UW - Teamsters Local Union No. 117 Contract

 - Personal medical leave due to the employee's own serious medical condition that requires the employee's absence from work; or

-- Family medical leave to care for a family member, as defined in 10.4, who suffers from a serious medical condition that requires on-site care or supervision by the employee.
+- Family medical leave to care for a family member who suffers from a serious medical condition that requires on-site care or supervision by the employee.

 12.3 Parental Leave.